reflectoring/reflectoring.github.io/_posts/2021-01-14-git-rebase-merge.md

 When a lot of developers are working on the same branch in parallel, the history can be intensely populated by lots of merge commits.
 It can create a very messy look of the visual charts, which can create hurdles in extracting useful information:

 ![Difficult to Debug](/assets/img/posts/git-rebase-merge/debugging.png)

+`git rebase` will help keep the history clean.

 ### Choosing the Right Method